-Dismissal of other viewpoints is of course easy.
-The fact is that most people who follow these viewpoints believe in their approach.
-That is what makes re-examination and change so difficult.
+Unionist objective with which we quarrel.
+It is their method.
+Their Irish people are divided and canmost people who follow these viewpoints believe in their approach.
+That is what makes reexamination and change so difficult.
 That is why criticism is not enough.
 Alternatives, and clear alternatives, are necessary if we are ever to convince those people who believe in those ways that may have the power of tradition behind them but have failed to build a community or an island that respects our differences.

 Difference is not our problem.
 It is that we have pushed difference to the point of division.
-From that division springs the many symptoms that are a consistent cause of complaint and that waste so much time and energy that ought to be devoted to the central problem.
-The Irish of all traditions have made attera a powerful contribution to the building of so many democratic societies in this world by accepting that the essence of such democracies is the acceptance of diversity.
+From that division springs the many symptoms that are a consistent cause of complaint and that central problem.
+The Irish of all traditions have made a powerful contribution to the building of so There are no instant or sloganised. many democratic societies in this world by accepting that the essence of such democracies is the acceptance of diversity.
 The wonder is that the Irish in Ireland have never yet learned it.